NSLS-II-SST/rsoxs_workflow/examples/setup_python_miniforge.md

 # Set up Python for data viewing and reduction

 The instructions below are an example of how a Python environment can be set up to view and reduce data in a local JupyterLab notebook using Miniforge on a Windows computer.
 In this example, all steps outlined here were run in a terminal command line interface, not a Jupyter notebook.
-Some of these instructions *might* work on other platforms such as the NSLS II Jupyterhub, JupyterLab Desktop, or Google Colab, but there are no guarantees.
+Some of these instructions *might* work on other platforms such as the NSLS II Jupyterhub, JupyterLab Desktop, or Google Colab, but this has not been tested as thoroughly yet.

 <br>
 <br>